EgorKagor123/SynZRemKey/README.md

-# SynZRemKey
+# SynXRemKey
-The Key Of The SynZRemake Is : SynZremake-AD3523525-REMAKE7645
+The Key Of The SynXRemake Is : SynXRemake-AD3523525-REMAKE7645